clayton8/MIPS-Assembler/README.md

 ## Running Project

-- Load this project into any C++ complier.
+- Load this project into any C++ IDE

 - Build the project